Poll log files for updates and highlight words based on regexp filters

 logfilter is a python application handy for real-time processing of very long log files.

-Take the command tail -f, combine it with grep -e PATTER [-e PATTERN ...], and add a simple GUI enabling users to choose the the log file to observe and the filters to use: well, that is the essence of logfilter (or as other would say, logfilter in a nutshell).
+Take the command tail -f, combine it with grep -e PATTER [-e PATTERN ...], and add a simple GUI enabling users to choose the log file to monitor and the filters to use: well, that is the essence of logfilter (or as other would say, logfilter in a nutshell).

 cd /wherever/you/want hg clone https://bitbucket.org/iamFIREcracker/logfilter python setup.py install